 Shannon R. Sullivan was named President & Chief Operating Officer for Women & Infants Hospital in September 2020.
 Shannon previously served as Vice President of Operations for both Kent Hospital and Care New England after serving in various leadership and clinical roles within Care New England since 2003.

-Dr. Robert Insoft, senior vice president, chief medical officer, and Interim Chief, Pediatrics joined Women & Infants Hospital in 2014.
+Robert Insoft, MD, FAAP, Senior Vice President, Quality & Medical Affairs, Chief Medical Officer, joined Women & Infants Hospital in 2014.
 He is a neonatologist and professor of pediatrics at The Warren Alpert Medical School of Brown University.
 Dr. Insoft previously served as the medical director of the Neonatal Intensive Care Unit (NICU) and Neonatal Respiratory Services at Brigham and Women’s Hospital, Boston, where he was also the quality officer in the NICU and a faculty member of Harvard Medical School.

 Colleen M. Ramos, MBA, was appointed vice president of finance at Women & Infants Hospital in February 2018 after serving as director of strategic financial planning for Care New England.
 With 30 years of health care finance experience, Ramos has worked at a wide range of hospitals and health care systems from Washington, DC to Boston, MA, including Lifespan, Steward, and Medstar.